What is a doula and how do they help you and your partner?

-- We recognise childbirth as a pivotal life experience for you (and your family).
-We aim to nurture, encourage, offer knowledge, physical, mental and emotional support, resources and advocacy for you through your pregnancy and into motherhood.
+- I recognise childbirth as a pivotal life experience for you (and your family).
+I aim to nurture, encourage, offer knowledge, physical, mental and emotional support, resources and advocacy for you through your pregnancy and into parenthood.

-- We build a deepening relationship with you through the continuity of care offered by pre-natal visits, antenatal classes, attendance at the birth, post natal debrief and any ongoing coaching/mentoring.
+- I build a deepening relationship with you through the continuity of care offered by pre-natal visits, antenatal classes, attendance at the birth, post natal debrief and any ongoing coaching/mentoring.

-- We believe in the importance of respecting birth as a natural process, trusting in your intuition, abilities and knowledge you have from within so your can enhance positive feelings and to reduce the need for interventions.
+- I believe in the importance of optimising normal physiological birth, trusting in your intuition, abilities and knowledge you have from within and reduce the need for unnecessary interventions.

-- We offer comfort and pain relief techniques to help, among other wonderful non invasive ways to help, if need be.
+- I offer comfort and pain relief techniques to help, among other wonderful non invasive ways to help, if need be.

-- We help minimise unnecessary intervention by supporting the process of informed decision making and woman centred care.
-We help you discuss options and gather information, particularly if there is a deviation from the natural process.
-We can help you better understand the choices between your individual health care versus hospital policies and protocols.
+- I support the process of informed decision making, empowering consent and woman centred care.
+I help you discuss options and gather information, particularly if there is a deviation from the natural process.

-- We aid respectful communication, understanding and team work between you, your health care providers and your support people
+- I facilitate respectful communication, understanding and team work between you, your health care providers and your support people

-- We offer emotional support, encouragement, options and personal reflection when things don’t go according to plan
+- I offer emotional support, encouragement, options and personal reflection when things don’t go according to plan

-- We assist you through the challenges and choices of preparing for and carrying out your wishes for birth and in early parenting.
+- I assist you through the challenges and choices of preparing for and carrying out your wishes for birth and in early parenting.

 My role as a doula has seen me coach and council hundreds of women and their families through their pregnancy, labour and early parenting time.
 Birthing can be more manageable than you ever expected, have less interventions and felt deeply rewarding and empowering for yourself and your partner.
 If that’s what you want, check out my doula support packages or call me, and lets talk about helping make this happen!.

 A Birthready doula will not:

-- Perform clinical tasks, such as blood pressure, fetal heart checks, vaginal exams, give medical advice.
+- Perform clinical tasks, such as blood pressure, foetal heart checks, vaginal exams, give medical advice.

 - Carry medical equipment